 What’s generically referred to as “plastic-eating mushrooms” are certain species of fungi that microbiologists have found can break down popular plastics like polyurethane and polyethylene.
 Polyurethane is put into lots of consumer items like clothing, insulating foam, and appliances.
 Polyethylene, which often goes into food packaging, is the most commonly used plastic in the world.

 It isn’t totally clear why fungi are so good at this task.
 They don’t necessarily munch on plastic as a food source, as is the case with some bacteria.
-One potential explanation: Fungi have found ways to exploit these materials.
+One potential explanation is that Fungi have found ways to exploit these materials.
 For example, these microbes can latch onto plastic for a while in the wild because they tend to last longer than many natural materials and repel water—a rare trait in nature.
 Plastic out in the wild offers “a distinct set of properties that microorganisms explore and use,” making it pretty different from the substances they evolved to inhabit, says Irina Druzhinina, a senior research leader at the Royal Botanic Gardens, Kew in England.

 How do plastic-eating mushrooms work?